Our fees are among the lowest in the country

-This new early release measure is specifically to help people who are financially affected by the coronavirus situation, which is reflected in the eligibility criteria.
+The new early release measures are specifically to help people financially affected by the coronavirus situation, which is reflected in the eligibility criteria.
 It doesn’t change the existing ways to apply for access to your super.

 Here’s a summary of what you need to know.

-Q: When does the new early release start?
+Q: When did the new early release start?

 You can only apply once per financial year, and that application can include your accounts from multiple super funds: